aryanjassal/chroma/README.md

       - Merge namespace for themes (`chroma.themes` will include both user themes and builtin themes)
       - If not possible, then move user config to `chroma.user` namespace
 - Update integrations to rely on `Color` more heavily
-  - Update the integrations to implement a versioning system like the themes, so older/newer integrations won't be supported or will throw a warning/error.
 - Make icon (inspired by Prism Launcher)
 - Allow custom variable substitution for paths (or just use regular path substitution for that)
 - Add upstream metadata field
+  - Update the integrations to implement a versioning system like the themes, so older/newer integrations won't be supported or will throw a warning/error.
   - Allow themes to be updated by a command, replacing local with remote content
 - Add a `config.lua` file which the users can configure the default integrations in
   - Add enabled modules config option
   - Add config for backends
     - HSL_MAP for imagemagick backend
-      - Can be set via both the theme and options. if unset in opts, theme setting would take precedence
 - Add `chroma.lib` for utility functions within lua
   - Add `Color` class and conversion utilities for lua
   - By default, all colors should be `Color` objects